Get in touch

 Sonneveld Biomanufacturing (semi-finalist)

 Despite ongoing efforts, vegan mayonnaise still faces significant challenges, including differences in taste, texture, and dipping behaviour compared to the egg-based versions.
 These issues limit their appeal and potential for reaching its full customer base.
-The key issue is the fundamental limitation of natural plant proteins in emulsion stability.
-Unlike egg proteins, which provide both emulsification and gel-like structure, plant proteins lack the same interfacial properties.
-To compensate, food additives are used to improve texture, but this in turn affects taste and viscosity.
-Without proteins that have more egg-like properties, vegan mayo will continue to face texture and taste challenges that limit its market potential.
+The key issue is the fundamental limitation of natural plant compounds in emulsion stability.
+Unlike egg yolk, which provide both emulsifying activity and emulsion stability, plant compounds mainly provide emulsifying activity, but lack emulsion stability.
+To compensate, food additives are used to improve emulsion stability, which in turn affects taste and viscosity.
+Without compounds that have more egg-like properties, vegan mayo will continue to face texture and taste challenges that limit its market potential.

 Read more